wpswings/wallet-system-for-woocommerce/README.md

 **8. Compatibility with Multivendor Marketplace Solution for WooCommerce** The Wallet System for WooCommerce is compatible with Multivendor Marketplace Solution for WooCommerce plugin.
 You will be able to select wallet as a payment method to get sale commissions from your vendors.

+**9. Select Partial Payment Option**
+Costumers can use their WooCommerce wallet balance to pay for products in two different ways: Total Wallet Amount and Manual Wallet Amount.
+They can use the whole wallet balance while making a purchase.
+Or manually select to pay a partial payment of their choice.

 [**Free Demo of Wallet System for WooCommerce**](https://demo.makewebbetter.com/wallet-system-for-woocommerce/?utm_source=MWB-wallet-git&utm_medium=MWB-git-Page&utm_campaign=MWB-demo)